manikanta-katadi/oil-and-gas-projects/Integrated Inflow–Outflow Modeling and Production Optimization Using Nodal Analysis/README.md

 ---

 ##  Future Improvements (Industry-Level)

-* 🔹 Integration with real field production data
+*  Integration with real field production data
-* 🔹 Multi-well optimization and field-level modeling
+*  Multi-well optimization and field-level modeling
-* 🔹 Economic analysis (NPV, cost vs production optimization)
+*  Economic analysis (NPV, cost vs production optimization)
-* 🔹 Machine learning models for production prediction
+*  Machine learning models for production prediction
-* 🔹 Interactive dashboards using Plotly / Streamlit
+*  Interactive dashboards using Plotly / Streamlit

 ---

 ##  Conclusion

 This project demonstrates how physics-based modeling combined with numerical methods can be used to optimize oil well performance.
 By incorporating decision-making logic, it bridges the gap between academic concepts and real-world petroleum engineering applications.

 ---

-### Author
+## 👨‍💻 Author

-**Mani Kanta**
-Petroleum Engineering
+Petroleum Engineering Student
 IIT (ISM) Dhanbad

 ---